New Website 2020: Inspiration

 Simplicity means the elimination of confusion, things not necessary, removal of decoration, and keeping things in a simple, plain, and natural way.
 All non-essential things are suppressed or excluded.
 At the same time, you create more space.
 A lot of today's industrial design follows this concept.

 I tried to keep my design as simple as possible, while at the same time optimizing the content for maximal information density.
 The website has no unnecessary elements, the navigation is as short as possible.

 Koko – Austerity (考古)

 Austerity is closely related to simplicity.
 It means intentionally limiting a thing to fewer options or exclusion and omission.
-Transferred to design it could mean to limit oneself to a few colors or one font.
+Transferred to design, it could mean limiting oneself to a few colors or one font.
 Or it could mean removing unnecessary things from the design.
 You don’t add something, that is not necessary.

 I rolled back ideas multiple times because they integrated too much complexity.
 I removed a social icon bar I added in my early designs, removed fancy off-screen navigation, replaced complex icons with simple ones, and limited myself to a maximal amount of navigation items.